 What Can I Expect at NYHD?

 At NYHD, we can perform a comprehensive balance assessment to get an accurate baseline and diagnosis for your symptoms.
 There can be many different causes of vestibular disorders, so our Doctors of Audiology can work with your healthcare team to find the right treatment options for you.
 If we believe you might benefit from vestibular rehabilitation, we can refer you to our network of expert vestibular physical therapists.
-We can also recommend the right at-home steps to help supplement your treatment like yoga or tai chi to strengthen your body and increase mobility.
+We can also recommend the right at-home steps to help supplement your vestibular exercises like yoga or tai chi to strengthen your body and increase mobility.
 As always, our Doctors of Audiology are here to perform hearing and balance assessments so you can get the right treatment you need.

 "First time here and right away I could tell the doctors and staff were welcoming and professional!
 Great team and convenient location!"